kristofer111/kristofer111/README.md

 ## Hi there 👋

 I hold a Bachelor’s degree in Computer Science with an emphasis in Web and Interface Development.
-I have taken virtually every software development course offered at the university.
 I am very productive, have a constant desire to learn and improve, and a passion for the art of writing beautiful code.

 Final project:
 https://skemman.is/handle/1946/53550

 <!--
 **kristofer111/kristofer111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.